tboie/universal_phreak_generator/README.md

 TODO: fix tiles?

-Example of a dead cell with border:
+Example locality resolution diagram of a dead cell with border:

 - each cell contains four 6x6 matrices containing four rotated 3x3 tiles of the cell neighborhood